laurencelundblade/draft-lundblade-cbor-serialization/draft-lundblade-cbor-serialization.md

 ## Encoder Requirements {#PreferredEncoding}

 1. Shortest-form encoding of the argument MUST be used for all major types.
-   Major type 7 is used for floating-point and simple values; floating point values have its specific rules for how the shortest form is derived for the argument.
    The shortest form encoding for any argument that is not a floating  point value is:

    * 0 to 23 and -1 to -24 MUST be encoded in the same byte as the major type.
-   * 24 to 255 and -25 to -256 MUST be encoded only with an additional
-     byte (ai = 0x18).
+   * 24 to 255 and -25 to -256 MUST be encoded only with an additional byte (ai = 0x18).
-   * 256 to 65535 and -257 to -65536 MUST be encoded only with an
-     additional two bytes (ai = 0x19).
+   * 256 to 65535 and -257 to -65536 MUST be encoded only with an additional two bytes (ai = 0x19).
-   * 65536 to 4294967295 and -65537 to -4294967296 MUST be encoded
-     only with an additional four bytes (ai = 0x1a).
+   * 65536 to 4294967295 and -65537 to -4294967296 MUST be encoded only with an additional four bytes (ai = 0x1a).

 1. If maps or arrays are emitted, they MUST use definite-length encoding (never indefinite-length).

 1. If text or byte strings are emitted, they MUST use definite-length encoding (never indefinite-length).

 1. If floating-point numbers are emitted, the following apply: